 Please read this carefully before clicking the checkbox indicating that you accept these terms.

-By clicking “I agree”, you hereby consent to receive health care services from licensed health care providers (“Providers”) contracted with either Wheel Provider Group (“Wheel-affiliated Providers”) or OpenLoop Provider Group (“OpenLoop-affiliated Providers”), who are located at sites remote from you, to provide consultative services to you.
+By clicking “I agree”, you hereby consent to receive health care services from licensed health care providers (“Providers”) contracted with either Wheel Provider Group (“Wheel-affiliated Providers”) or OpenLoop Provider Group (“OpenLoop-affiliated Providers”).
+The specific healthcare provider and their associated medical group will be identified at the end of your visit.
+The terms of this consent shall apply to your relationship with the healthcare provider (and their medical group) who renders healthcare services to you during this visit.
+You understand that this consent does not establish any patient-provider relationship with any of the entities mentioned herein that do not deliver services to you.
+The Providers are located at sites remote from you and will provide consultative services to you.
 The receipt of health care services from a Wheel-affiliated Provider or an OpenLoop-affiliated Provider (the “Services”) is a type of “telemedicine” or “telehealth” service.
 The Providers will not be present in the room with you.

 By clicking “I agree”, you (a) further certify that you are the patient, or that you are duly authorized by the patient as the patient’s representative or legal guardian, (b) acknowledge and accept the risks identified above and the terms associated with the receipt of clinical services via the Services, and (c) give your informed consent to receive clinical services under the terms described herein.